-BECOME A DIGITAL PEASANT: How to Earning a Living From Anywhere
+How to Earning a Living From Anywhere

 • Reading Time = 5 minutes

 Why would I tell you about this in a newsletter that’s about practical, hands-on living?
-Precisely because the ability to earn from anywhere, on your own terms, is the best way I know of to make a hands-on practical life possible, in the county or anywhere else you might want to live.
+Precisely because the ability to earn from anywhere, on your own terms, is the best way I know of to make a hands-on practical life possible, in the country or anywhere else you might want to live.

 Life as a Digital Peasant

-Success Takes Time
+Success Takes Time (But Less Now)

 Expect success to take time, too.
 With help and good advice you can get up and running much more quickly than I did, but don’t forget I was inventing all this stuff from scratch before anyone else was trying it, and before remote work via the internet was the big thing it is now.
 Blazing trails is always much slower than walking on them.
+It won’t take you as long as it took me.

 Is being a digital peasant for everyone?
 No, but what venture is?
 If you like the variety of combining computer work with hands-on living, and you’d like the freedom to earn money from anywhere on planet earth, then maybe another digital peasant is about to be born.